 If it is decided as a result of the investigation, that there is a disciplinary case to answer, the employee should be notified of this in writing.
-The employee will be advised, in writing, of their alleged misconduct or issue with their performance and the reasons why this is not acceptable.
+The employee will be advised, in writing, of their alleged misconduct.
+Where appropriate, the letter will also include: a summary of relevant information gathered during the investigation; a copy of any relevant documents which will be used at the disciplinary hearing and a copy of any relevant witness statement, except where a witness's identity is to be kept confidential, in which case we will give you as much information as possible whilst maintaining confidentiality.
 The letter will also invite them to a disciplinary hearing.
 This meeting will usually take place within 5 working days of receipt of the letter.
 The employee will agree the timing and location of the meeting and they have the right to be accompanied at the meeting by a trade union representative or a work colleague.